Important Notice

 Jessie Cheing

-Jessie Cheing is the Chief Human Resources Officer of Manulife Singapore.
+Jessie Cheing is the Chief People Officer of Manulife Singapore.
 She is responsible for developing and securing the high-performing team priorities to achieve our bold ambition in Singapore.
 This includes attracting and developing diverse talent, and building an inclusive culture of continuous learning and recognition across the organisation.

 Jonathan Tan

-Jonathan Tan is the Chief Legal and Compliance Officer of Manulife Singapore.
-His main responsibility is to head and supervise the Legal, Compliance and Quality Assurance functions, working closely with the company’s management, other business units and regulators.
+Jonathan Tan is the General Counsel of Manulife Singapore.
+His main responsibility is to head and supervise the Legal and Compliance functions, working closely with the company's management, other business units and regulators.

 A qualified lawyer, Jonathan has over 10 years of progressive senior leadership and regional APAC experience managing the Compliance function for multinational financial institutions, with a focus on AML and Regulatory Compliance.
 In his most recent appointment, he was the Assistant General Counsel (Asia) of a global insurance broker, heading the Legal and Compliance function for eight countries.
 Earlier in his career, Jonathan spent over a decade in law firms specialising in corporate legal work and commercial litigation.
 Jonathan holds a law degree from the National University of Singapore, and was admitted as an Advocate and Solicitor in Singapore in 1996.
 He is also a certified Anti-Money Laundering specialist.